BrandonMurch/IOOF-Robot/Readme.md

 Each robot controls its own position.
 When a move is requested, the robot verifies with the board that the move is possible, then it will update its own private variable.
 To verify the move, the board first checks the requested location against the board borders.
 Then checks with each robot on the board to see if there is already a robot in the requested location.

 Using this approach, the time complexity of moving a robot is increased from O(1) to O(n) where n is the number of robots.
-However the time complexity for reporting and changing is reduced compared to a naive approach of using a matrix from O(x * y) where x and y are the dimensions of the board, to O(n).
+However the time complexity for reporting all robots and changing between robots is reduced compared to a naive approach of using a matrix from O(x * y) where x and y are the dimensions of the board, to O(n).
 This provides a great advantage for a sparsely filled board, but less so for a densely filled one.

 The program allows for future expansion of the program with the ability to add more toys that move differently by extending the movableToy class.
 For example, a "knight" piece could be easily added in the future which moves forward twice and left once.